 To live in the co-ops you must be a full time student working toward a degree.
 Your status will be verified.
 If you do not respond to notices that you are sent asking for student status verification or if you do not meet the student status requirements, your contract can be canceled with penalty even mid-semester.
 Cloyne, Convent, Rochdale, and Fenwick are only open to registered U.C.
 Berkeley students.
 Hillegass-Parker House and Convent are for graduate and/or re-entry (age 25 or older) students only.
-If you have any questions about the type of verification you need, talk to Betsy Putnam, Housing Supervisor, at email@example.com.
+If you have any questions about the type of verification you need, talk to the Housing Supervisor at email@example.com.

 All new BSC members are required to attend 2 types of orientations: